NicoOhler/Notes/Informatik/Brain Computation/Learning in the Brain.md

 + inductive biases
 	+ bias towards simple solutions which make sense
 	+ great for generalization
-+ what is the brain's objective function? learning mechanism? how is credit assigned?
 ### Credit Assignment
 + define contribution of each neuron to output
 + requires feedback from output